Ja'Marr Chase Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 Matchup vs. Las Vegas

-- The Raiders have the NFL's ninth-ranked pass defense this season, yielding 243.1 yards per game through the air.
+- The Raiders are allowing 243.1 passing yards per game this year, the NFL's ninth-ranked pass defense.

-- At 1.9 passing TDs allowed per game, the Raiders defense is ranked 24th in the NFL.
+- With 17 passing TDs conceded this year, the Raiders defense is ranked 24th in the league.

 Recent Performances